POETSII/tinsel/README.md

 A prototype POETS hardware system is currently under construction and, when complete, will consist of around 50 DE5-NET FPGA boards connected by numerous high-speed serial links in a 3D mesh topology.
-Each group of ten FPGAs will reside in a separate *POETs box*.
-One FPGA in each box will serve as a *PCI Express bridge board* that connects a modern PC to the remaining nine FPGA *worker boards*, with the worker boards running Tinsel by default.
+Each group of 7-10 FPGAs will reside in a separate *POETs box*.
+One FPGA in each box will serve as a *PCI Express bridge board* that connects a modern PC to the remaining FPGA *worker boards*, with the worker boards running Tinsel by default.

 ## 2. Tinsel Core